Clicky Skip to Content

 However, it is worth noting that even placing the dough in the refrigerator will not protect it from spoiling after a few days.
 It should be understood that even the lack of protection of bread dough inside the refrigerator will not allow it to become unhealthy for a certain number of days.

 Bread dough should be baked as soon as possible after preparation and should not be stored in any form.
-Bread dough needs to be baked within a fairly short amount of time after it’s made, and really shouldn’t be retailed.
+Bread dough needs to be baked within a reasonably short time after it’s made and shouldn’t be retailed.

 After all, dough balls will keep their best quality for three months in the freezer, but you can safely use them for another three months.
 Frozen dough balls should be used within 90 days (maximum 180 days) and refrigerated dough balls should be used within 2-4 days.
 If you decide to use frozen dough, refrigerate it for at least 12 hours before putting it in the oven and let it thaw slowly.